 Honors and Awards

-- Recognized in The Best Lawyers in America© in the fields of Administrative / Regulatory Law, Healthcare Law, Litigation - Healthcare, 1991-92 – Present
+- Recognized in The Best Lawyers in America (BL Rankings) in the fields of Administrative / Regulatory Law, Health Care Law, Litigation – Health Care, 1991 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.